 34% of marketers say they invest in influencer marketing, which is the most popular trend and has the highest ROI.
 By working with an influencer who has gained trust and expertise in the gaming industry, you can get awareness, traffic, and potentially conversions from their dedicated fan bases.

-All you have to do is to develop and implement a user acquisition strategy that fits your particular audience and try working with those influencers who are relevant for your potential players.
+All you have to do is to develop and implement a user acquisition strategy that fits your particular audience and try working with those influencers who are relevant to your potential players.